djradon/classes/c.Solution.md

 id: 5IAuiVndAFCDKzVEJxpEL
 title: Solution
 desc: ''
-updated: 1635747515587
+updated: 1637843979517
 created: 1632985657793
-stub: true
 ---
-one or more products, services, technologies, applications, libraries, frameworks, or specifications that solve a problem or create an opportunity.
+one or more products, services, technologies, applications, libraries, frameworks, methodologies, or specifications that solve a problem or create an opportunity.
 Or at least has the potential to be useful or entertaining.